ManeeshChiba/frontend-dev-test/README.md

 #FED Test Solution
-I used a build stack of gulp and sass to produce the css for this test.
+I used a gulp as a build tool and sass as a preprocessor produce the css for this test.
 You can [view a live view of the result here](http://staging.maneeshchiba.com/nativefed).

+Get in touch with me <mpchiba@gmail.com>

-# Build a Web Page Test
+## Build a Web Page Test

-## Overview
+### Overview

 In `designs.zip` there are PSD's for each of the following breakpoints: